The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Lemonade’s basic accident and illness pet insurance coverage helps pay for diagnostics, procedures, and medications from covered accidents and illnesses.

-The amount that’s covered will depend first on the reimbursement rate you choose when signing up, and second on your annual deductible (if you haven’t paid it yet this year).
+The covered amount will depend first on the reimbursement rate you choose when signing up, and second on your annual deductible (if you haven’t paid it yet this year).

 Your total annual coverage limit will apply if your claim exceeds it.